The Importance of Inflation and Its Impact On The Economy

 Think about it this way: that Greggs sausage roll that costs £1.60 today?
 At 6% inflation, in 15 years it'll cost over £3.80.
 Your daily coffee habit?
 Prepare for serious pain.

-The Ultimate Winners and Losers Game
+Inflation The Ultimate Winners and Losers Game in your IB Economics Course

 Here's where inflation gets properly wild - it creates winners and losers like some twisted economic Hunger Games.